-- Selling an inherited property can leave you with cash for other investments but you may miss out on potential appreciation.
+- Selling the property can leave you with cash for other investments but you may miss out on potential appreciation.

-- Becoming a landlord could be a fruitful investment for an inherited property if you’re prepared to manage the rental and tenants.
+- Becoming a landlord could be a fruitful investment for an inherited house if you’re prepared to manage the rental and tenants.

 - Property inherited out of state can be turned into a rental by hiring a management company, or it could be sold to an investor.